Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Introduction

-\subparagraph*{Counting Problems.} We also investigate the counting version \textsc{\#AntiFactor}, where we need to count the total number of solutions satisfying the degree constraints.
+\subparagraph*{Counting Problems.} We also investigate the \CountAntiFactorSize{} problem, where we need to count the total number of solutions satisfying the degree constraints.
 The idea of representative sets is fundamentally incompatible with exact counting: if we need to count every solution, then we cannot ignore certain partial solutions even if they can be always replaced by others.
-Therefore, the algorithm of Theorem~\ref{thm:algo:main} cannot be extended to the counting version.
-In fact, we show that already \CountAntiFactorSize{1} is unlikely to be fixed-parameter tractable (we make the statement stronger by stating it for path decompositions). \begin{theorem} There is a fixed constant $c$ such that \CountAntiFactorSize{1} cannot be solved in time $\O(n^{\pw-c})$ on graphs with $n$ vertices given a path decomposition of width $\pw$, unless \#SETH is false.
-Furthermore, \CountAntiFactorSize{1} is \sharpW{1}-Hard. \end{theorem} Moreover, we show that the algorithm of Theorem~\ref{thm:algo:paraByList} is essentially optimal for \CountAntiFactor{\Ex}. \begin{theorem} Let $\Ex\subseteq \SetN$ be a non-empty, finite and fixed set.
-For any constant $\epsilon>0$, there is is no algorithm that can solve \CountAntiFactor{\Ex} in time $\Ostar{(\max \Ex+2-\epsilon)^{\pw}}$ given a graph along with a path decomposition of width $\pw$, unless \#SETH fails. \end{theorem}
+Therefore, the algorithm of \cref{thm:algo:main} cannot be extended to the counting version. \footnote{ Counting the solutions approximately is a problem of independent interest. } In fact, we show that already \CountAntiFactorSize{1} is unlikely to be FPT by showing the following stronger statement for path decompositions. \begin{theorem} There is a fixed constant $c$ such that \CountAntiFactorSize{1} cannot be solved in time $\O(n^{\pw-c})$ on graphs with $n$ vertices given a path decomposition of width $\pw$, unless \#SETH is false.
+Furthermore, \CountAntiFactorSize{1} is \sharpW{1}-hard parameterized by pathwidth. \end{theorem} Recall that \#SETH (cf.~\cite{CurticapeanM16,DellHMTW14}) is actually a weaker assumption than SETH.
+Hence, the first result is stronger than a version based on SETH.
+Moreover, the algorithm from \cref{thm:algo:paraByList} is essentially optimal for \CountAntiFactor{\Ex}. \begin{theorem} Let $\Ex\subseteq \SetN$ be a non-empty, finite and fixed set.
+For any constant $\epsilon>0$, there is no algorithm that can solve \CountAntiFactor{\Ex} in time $\Ostar{(\max \Ex+2-\epsilon)^{\pw}}$ given a graph along with a path decomposition of width $\pw$, unless \#SETH fails. \end{theorem}

-\subparagraph*{Organization.} The paper is organized as follows. \cref{sec:algorithms} presents the general $\Ostar{(\max \Ex +2)^\tw}$ algorithm and the algorithm of \cref{thm:algo:main}. \cref{sec:computing-rep-sets} introduces representative sets and proves the results we need in our algorithms. \cref{sec:half-induced-matchings} introduces half-induced matchings and discusses some combinatorial properties related to representative sets. \cref{sec:lower:dec,sec:lower:opt,sec:lower:count} present the lower bounds for the decision, optimization, and counting versions, respectively.
+\subparagraph*{Organization.} The paper is organized as follows. \cref{sec:algorithms} presents the algorithms of \cref{thm:algo:paraByList,thm:algo:main}. \cref{sec:computing-rep-sets} introduces representative sets and proves the results we need in our algorithms. \cref{sec:half-induced-matchings} introduces half-induced matchings and discusses some combinatorial properties related to representative sets. \cref{sec:lower:dec,sec:lower:opt,sec:lower:count} present the lower bounds for the decision, optimization, and counting versions, respectively.
 One special case, the counting version of \textsc{Edge Cover} is treated separately in \cref{sec:lower:edge-cover}.